 The story of DNA

-Human genetic information is recorded in the chemical structure of deoxyribonucleic acid (DNA).
-DNA is stored in cell nucleus structures in the form of chromosomes.
-The nucleus of a healthy human cell contains 46 chromosomes organised in pairs (23 from the father and 23 from the mother).
-For the purpose of simpler identification, the individual chromosome pairs are numbered from 1 to 22.
-The last pair is represented by sex chromosomes, which are referred to as X and Y. If a particular pair consists of two X chromosomes, the person is female; if X any Y are present, the person is male.
+Human hereditary information is coded in the chemical language of deoxyribonucleic acid (DNA).
+DNA is stored in the structures of the cell nucleus, in the chromosomes.
+Any nucleus of a healthy human cell contains 46 chromosomes arranged in pairs (23 chromosomes coming from the father and 23 originating from the mother).
+To facilitate identification, individual chromosomal pairs are designated by numbers from 1 to 22.
+The last pair of chromosomes is made up of sex chromosomes.
+They are labelled as X and Y. If a XX pair is present, the individual is female, in the case of a male we find an XY pair.

 Down syndrome – trisomy 21